osrf/ros2multirobotbook/src/ros2_cli.md

 kscottz@kscottz-ratnest:~/Code/ros2multirobotbook$ ros2 topic find  turtlesim/msg/Pose
 /turtle1/pose
 ```
-The last sub command for the topic command is `pub`, pub simply means publish,
+The last subcommand for the topic command is `pub`, pub simply means publish,
 and it allows you to publish a command to any ROS topic from the command
 line.
 While you shouldn't need to use this command regularly it can be
 particularly handy for testing and debugging when you are building a robot
 system.
 The `pub` command has a number of optional arguments that allow you to
 send one or more message, and with different quality of service (QoS)
 presets.
-The format of the command is `ros2 topic pub topic_name message_type
+The format of the command is `ros2 topic pub TOPIC_NAME MESSAGE_TYPE
-flags`, which means for it to work successfully you must include a
+VALUES`, which means for it to work successfully you must include a
 target topic, the topic's message type, and finally the message's values.
 The
 values for the message are specified in the YAML format and we can use the
 `interface show` command to understand the format.
 To illustrate the utility of this
 command we'll issue a message to rotate and stop  our turtle by publishing
 to the `/turtle1/cmd_vel/` topic.
 Let's first take a look at the `topic pub`
 documentation before we construct our command:

 ```{.sourceCode .bash}
 kscottz@kscottz-ratnest:~/Code/ros2multirobotbook$ ros2 topic pub --help